PHASE 4 OF 7

 Vercel v0

-A generative UI system that outputs React code powered by shadcn/ui and Tailwind CSS.
+Generative UI that outputs React powered by shadcn/ui and Tailwind CSS.

-• Outputs npm-installable components you can drop directly into your project
+• npm-installable output you drop straight into your project

-• Already uses Next.js, shadcn, and Tailwind — zero translation needed
+• Next.js, shadcn, Tailwind already, so zero translation

 Instant UI